21 Pottery Wheel Throwing Tips

 2. Wedge Your Clay Properly

-Wedging clay is a crucial step of throwing on the wheel.
+Wedging clay is a crucial step in throwing on the wheel.
 For one, it eliminates any air bubbles.
-If the air bubble is large enough, it will continue to Throw the Clay off-center because air is lighter than clay.
+If the air bubble is large enough, it will continue to throw the Clay off-center because air is lighter than clay.

-Wedging also eliminates hard lumps and helps align the clay particles, giving the clay an even uniform consistency throughout, which makes the clay much more manageable and much easier to throw.
+Wedging also eliminates hard lumps and helps align the clay particles, giving the clay an even, uniform consistency throughout, making it much more manageable and easier to throw.

-If you don’t care for the Ram’s Head, you can try the stack and slam, which is the easiest way to wedge and can be therapeutic at times.
-Just cut the clay in Half, Stack it, and slam the clay on the table at least 4 times as you rotate the clay each time.
+If you don’t care for the Ram’s Head, you can try the stack-and-slam, which is the easiest way to wedge and can be therapeutic at times.
+Just cut the clay in Half, Stack It, and Slam it on the table at least 4 times, rotating it each time.
 Repeat this process until the clay is wedged.
-The amount of times that you do it depends on the state of the clay.
+The number of times that you do it depends on the state of the clay.

 3. Weigh Out Your Clay